How to Choose Discreet, Ultra-Thin Pads for Bladder Leaks That Won't Show Under Clothes

 How thin should an incontinence pad be to stay invisible under clothes?

 Ultra-thin is key.
 Ultra-thin incontinence pads should measure between 2.5mm and 5mm to remain invisible under most clothing.
-Attn: Grace Light Liners at 2.5mm are thinner than most credit cards and ideal for light drips, while 5mm pads like the Moderate or Heavy options provide substantial protection without noticeable bulk under fitted pants, dresses, or activewear.
+Attn: Grace Light Liners at 2.5mm offer a “barely there” feel and are ideal for light drips.
+Attn: Grace’s 5mm pads, like the Moderate or Heavy options, provide substantial protection without noticeable bulk under fitted pants, dresses, or activewear.
 Proper positioning and seamless underwear further enhance discretion.

 What's the difference between ultra-thin pads and regular incontinence pads?